What is Healthy Outcomes through Prevention Education?

-Working in Nairobi’s urban areas and its informal settlements requires sensitivity to the ethnic make-up of the residents, use of different languages (traditional and regional dialects and widespread use of sheng slang), cultural practices, and other factors that can create specific challenges and opportunities for the implementation of HIV/AIDS projects.
+Working in Nairobi’s urban areas and its informal settlements requires sensitivity to the ethnic make-up of the residents, use of different languages (traditional and regional dialects, and widespread use of sheng slang) and cultural practices.

-The project builds on their extensive experience and knowledge of the special needs of the informal settlements to ensure that relationships are fostered for long term sustainability.
+The activity’s staff has extensive experience and knowledge of the special needs of the informal settlements, and they ensure that relationships are fostered for long term sustainability.